William Thompson (boxer): Early life

-Born in New Yard, now Trinity Walk, Nottingham in 1811, Thompson claimed to be one of a set of triplets named Shadrach, Meshach, and Abednego, after the young men in the Book of Daniel who are thrown into the fiery furnace of Babylon.
-However, he was baptised at St Mary's Church, Nottingham on 17 October 1811 with his twin brother Richard.
+Born in New Yard, now Trinity Walk, Nottingham on 11 October 1811, Thompson claimed to be one of a set of triplets named Shadrach, Meshach, and Abednego, after the young men in the Book of Daniel who are thrown into the fiery furnace of Babylon.
+However, he was baptised at St Mary's Church, Nottingham on 16 October 1811 with his twin brother Richard.
 Richard died and was buried at the same church on 25 October 1811.
 If he was one of triplets, then the third must have died at, or soon after, birth.

 It has often been claimed that Thompson was the youngest of a struggling family of twenty-one children born to Benjamin Thompson, a mechanic in the lace industry, and his wife Mary, in the slums of Nottingham.
 However, that is a myth.
 William was one of six children (possibly seven) and had a younger sister, Mary, who died at the age of four.
 The eldest child in the family, Rebecca, born 1805, remains a mystery, because further details of her life cannot be found, and William grew up with just two surviving brothers, Thomas and John.
 William Thompson was strong and well developed as a young man and performed, demonstrating natural ability in various sports.
 His father died when he was only fifteen and, accompanied by his mother, he was sent to the Nottingham Workhouse.
 After leaving the Workhouse, Thompson sold oysters on the streets of Nottingham before landing a position as an iron turner, a job that enhanced his muscular build.

 By the age of 18, Thompson began fighting to provide for his family.
 He defeated his first eight opponents, including the champion of the nearby town of Bingham.
 By the age of 21, he became a professional prize fighter and the details of his contests began to be recorded.
 Thompson was a southpaw and once, on a bet, he is said to have thrown half a house brick over the River Trent with his left hand.
 Although being barely 177 cm tall, he compensated for his lack of height with an incredible ability to punch hard and fast, and was said to be devoid of fear.
 He was also very agile, earning the name "Bendy" because of his constant bobbing and weaving around the ring.
 His nickname evolved and "Bendy", in combination with his name Abednego, became "Bendigo".

 Though it was his speed and agility that won him his fights, it was Thompson's personality and sense of humour which endeared him to the crowd.
 He would make up rhymes about his opponents during the fights, and distract them with insults and tall tales of their wives and mothers while making funny faces at them.
 It wasn't long before Thompson was drawing crowds as large as 10,000 to his illicit fights, held secretly out of town in barns or fields.